The Nonlocal Stefan Problem via a Martingale Transport: Introduction

 As mentioned above, the presence of unbounded jumps in the stable processes has made the study of its Skorohord embedding problem $\mathcal{P}_0(\mu, \nu)$ in \eqref{Var_Skoro} more challenging compared to that of the Brownian motion.
 For instance, conditions under which one can find a stopping time $\tau$ with $\mathbb{E}[\tau]<\infty$ such that $X_0 \sim \mu$ and $X_{\tau} \sim \nu$ is well known for Brownian motion (see for instance \cite{obloj2004skorokhod} or \cite[Theorem 1.5]{ghoussoub2020optimal}).
 In the case of one dimensional L\'evy processes, necessary and sufficient conditions for $\mathbb{E}[\tau]<\infty$ were derived in the recent paper \cite{doring2019skorokhod}.
 On the other hand, by using potential theory, \cite{gassiat2021free} established a connection for general Markov processes between the Skorohord embedding problem and the fractional parabolic obstacle problem for Type (I), though a similar analysis for Type (II) appears to be much more challenging.

 Under a series of compactness assumptions, the Skorohord embedding problem $\mathcal{P}_0(\mu, \nu)$ was considered for a class of general processes in \cite{ghoussoub2021optimal}, using a dual problem approach.
 In particular, by restricting ourselves to target measures $\nu$ that have a \emph{compact active region}, we are able to apply their results to characterize the optimal stopping time as a hitting time to a certain space-time barrier $R$ (with some potential randomization at the initial time for Type (II)).
-We further proceed to show that the barrier is closed, with the aid of potential theory, elliptic regularity and probabilistic arguments.
-Then we obtain the following result, a nonlocal extension of the similar result in \cite{kim2021stefan}.
+We further proceed to show that the barrier is closed, with the aid of potential theory and elliptic regularity.

+We first state the assumptions required for our results.
+Throughout this paper, we assume that Lagrangian $L$ in the cost function, $f$, and $s$ satisfy certain conditions (see Assumptions~\ref{assume1}, \ref{assum2}, and \ref{assume3} for details), and the initial measure $\mu$ is given by $\mu_0dx$, where $\mu_0\in L^{\infty}(\R^d)$ has a non-empty and compact support.
+Also with a slight abuse of notation, we interchangeably refer to a measure and its corresponding Lebesgue density.
+With these assumptions, we were able to obtain the following result, a nonlocal extension of the similar result in \cite{kim2021stefan}.